nickreich/methods2/schedule.md

 <a name="c5"/>
 #### Class 5 (Feb 4): R^2, ANOVA, likelihood
 _Activities_
-* wits and wagers CI exercise
+* warm-ups
-* lecture: conducting simulation studies on regression
+* lecture: SLR final concepts
-* lab: implementing a simulation study
+* writing functions in R
 * small groups: For the same model as above, rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. Work in small groups, but write your own code.
 How many lines of code did it take you?
-* writing functions in R

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)